gallantries/video-library/docs/index.md

 ### How to use this website

 - **For learners:** Here you can view and follow all the latest GTN video tutorials, and learn all about Galaxy and data analysis!
 - **For instructors and event organizers:** You can re-use these videos for your own lessons and workshops.
-Use our course builder to create your own program and get a free event page with course handbook and all the resources you need for your Galaxy training event!
+Embed them into your course handbook, or use our course builder to create your own program and get a free event page with course handbook and all the resources you need for your Galaxy training event!

 ### Quick Start